jochenunger/vdj-denon-prime-skin/README.md

-# Probably the Best Virtual DJ Skin for PrimeGO and Prime4
+# Probably the Best Virtual DJ Skin for Denon PrimeGO and Prime4 Controllers

 This project develops an improved Skin/User-Interface for Virtual DJ for screens of controllers like the *Denon Prime 4* and the *Denon Prime GO*.